Skip to main content

 Balaleet

-Traditional Emirati breakfast dish of sweet vermicelli noodles flavored with cardamom, saffron, and rose water, topped with a savory omelet.
-The combination of sweet and savory is uniquely Emirati.
+An Emirati breakfast of sweet vermicelli noodles scented with cardamom, saffron, and rose water, served under a savory omelet.
+That sweet-and-savory pairing is what makes it stand out.

 Shawarma